 Good luck to you.
 I wish your family success in providing for your children and making them the best person they can possibly be.

 P.S.
-My son is now a teenager currently in high school.
+My son is now an adult and a high school graduate of the class of 2022.
 I owe his amazing success to the hard work and dedication of his therapists, teachers, and specialists.
 I also give credit to his mom who effectively used the tools given to her, pushing Benny to be the best Benny he could be!